Transient Familial Hyperbilirubinemia

 What are the causes of Transient Familial Hyperbilirubinemia?

-Transient familial hyperbilirubinemia is an inherited disorder.
+Transient familial hyperbilirubinemia is an inherited condition.
 It occurs when the body does not properly break down (metabolize) a certain form of bilirubin.
 Bilirubin levels rapidly build up in the body.
 The high levels are poisonous to the brain and can cause death.

 What are the symptoms of Transient Familial Hyperbilirubinemia?

-The newborn may have:
+Your newborn may have:

 • Yellow skin (jaundice)